 Dr. Hollyn Michaels focused on psychological assessment, interpersonal trauma, and eating disorders while pursuing her doctoral degree in Clinical Psychology from Wheaton College.
 Her research focused on adult attachment, complex trauma in adults, and intimate partner violence.

-In addition to psychological assessment, Hollyn specializes in the treatment of eating disorders, complex trauma/PTSD, interpersonal violence, and sexual assault.
+Dr. Michaels specializes in the treatment of eating disorders, complex trauma/PTSD, interpersonal violence, and personality disorders.
 She also has clinical interests in anxiety, OCD, perfectionism, personality disorders, and identity issues.

 Hollyn works out of the St Charles office.